-The shofar sounds echo out from the Western Wall, as nearby, Muslim prayer calls and church bells reverbeate through the air.
-Just a mere 25 minute walk away, vendors shout produce prices at local shoppers who haggle their way through the Mahane Yehuda Market.
+The shofar sounds echo out from the Western Wall as nearby, Muslim prayer calls and church bells reverberate through the air.
+Just a mere 25-minute walk away, vendors shout produce prices at local shoppers who haggle their way through the Mahane Yehuda Market.
 Smells of coffee, spices, and candles waft through the tiny streets of the thrumming market.
 This is the essence of Jerusalem, and our Jerusalem City Guide will help you navigate this complex metropolis.

 This is Jerusalem, Israel’s revered capital city.
 She is filled with diversity, history, art, shopping, and mouth-watering Middle Eastern food.
 Controversy and tension are palpable but so too is her raw beauty and spirituality.
 The city is made up of complex layers, of immigrants from around the world, and of stereotypes and contradictions which run rampant.

 With so much to see and do, one could easily spend weeks discovering its profound history and making sense of its confounding culture.
 But, with just a day or two, you’ll manage to get a sense of this multifaceted city by wandering the winding ancient streets of the Old City, exploring quaint neighborhoods, and devouring Jerusalem’s famous gooey and ever-so-chocolatey rugalach from Marzipan bakery.
 Follow our Jerusalem City Guide and you will quickly see why people have been paying homage to this historic city for thousands of years.

 Jerusalem is a big city to tackle.
 It is twice as big as cosmopolitan Tel Aviv.
 That being said, the city is very easy to navigate.
 Major tourist attractions are located in close proximity to one another, making it possible to explore the capital on foot.